 attigit —etymology of the English word attain—other derivatives—bills of attainder—forbidden in US constitution—Henry VIII.

-vilicum—two deceptively different meanings of the word bailiff—Bailiff on the island of Guernsey—Bailiwick—English suffix -wick (see OED)—word wyke obsolete by 1400.
+vilicum—two deceptively different meanings of the English word bailiff—Bailiff on the island of Guernsey, which is often called The Bailiwick.

 One colleague loves reading Shakespeare in the Arden edition because it has the notes at the bottom of the page.
 The same attractive layout is found in Jebb’s editions of Sophocles—and the question arises: what is the point of having notes at the back?